List of north–south roads in Toronto: Centennial Road

 Centennial Road, despite travelling through an area that was developed during Canada's centennial, takes its name from the church at its intersection with Kingston Road.
 The church was named Centennial in honour of the 100th anniversary of the confederation of Canada.
 Many of the streets along or near Centennial Road are named after the Fathers of Confederation.

 Christie Street

+Local folklore suggests that Christie Street is named for William Mellis Christie, founder of Christie & Brown Cookie Company.
+However, historical research indicates land purchased by merchant Peter McDougall, whose wife was named Christy, and maps showing "Christie Street", in 1835, over a decade before W.M.
+Christie's arrival in Canada.

-Christie Street is named for William Mellis Christie, founder of Christie & Brown Cookie Company, which later became a part of Mondelez International.
-The street is also home to many of Toronto's Korean restaurants and stores.
-Christie Pits is a city park and baseball park located at Christie Street and Bloor Street West.
-The Toronto Maple Leafs of Intercounty Baseball League play at that baseball diamond.
-The area is served by Christie subway station.
+A stretch of Bloor Street West both east and west of Christie Street is home to many of Toronto's Korean restaurants and stores.
+Christie Pits is a city park and baseball park located at the north-west corner of Christie Street and Bloor Street West intersection.
+The Toronto Maple Leafs of the Canadian Baseball League (formerly the Intercounty Baseball League) play at that baseball diamond.
+The area is served by Christie subway station and bus route 126 of the TTC public transportation network.